Asana/python-asana/docs/OrganizationExportsApi.md

 organization_exports_api_instance = asana.OrganizationExportsApi(api_client)
 body = {"data": {"param1": "value1", "param2": "value2",}} # dict | The organization to export.
 opts = {
-    'opt_fields': "created_at,download_url,organization,organization.name,state" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'opt_fields': "created_at,download_url,organization,organization.name,state", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: